jiahaoxiang2000/qq-bot/readme.md

 sudo yum install screen
 ```

-2. Start a new screen session:
+2.Start a new screen session:

 ```bash
 screen -S qq-bot
 ```

-3. Run the bot:
+3.Run the bot:

 ```bash
 python main.py
 ```

-4. Detach from the screen session by pressing `Ctrl+A` followed by `D`.
+4.Detach from the screen session by pressing `Ctrl+A` followed by `D`.

 To reattach to the session: